Spring Garden Revival

 Natick Conservation Commission Requirements for Edging Near Protected Areas

 Edging near wetlands, vernal pools, streams, rivers, or ponds in Natick is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Environmental protection measures include safeguarding root systems of mature trees, using non-toxic materials near water bodies, and coordinating with the Mass Division of Fisheries & Wildlife.
-Erosion control is critical, with immediate stabilization and temporary barriers like silt fences or straw wattles.
-Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) may be required.
+Buffer zones range from 25-100 feet depending on proximity to sensitive resources.
+Protect root systems of mature trees and use non-toxic materials near water bodies.
+Coordinate with the Mass Division of Fisheries & Wildlife for wildlife considerations.
+Erosion control measures, such as silt fences or straw wattles, should be installed immediately where needed, and seasonal restrictions apply during wildlife breeding periods (March-August for nesting, March-June for vernal pools).

 Natick Conservation Commission